December 30, 2024

 Pre-industrial standard atmosphere, CO2 today Concentration0,324028015420-1,10,3

-The scenario in the first row of the table is the “pure CO2 ” scenario just discussed.
+The scenario in the first row of Table 1 is the “pure CO2 ” scenario just discussed.

 In the second line, we go one step back and also remove the CO2 , i.e. a planet without greenhouse gases, without clouds, without water vapor.
-But the Earth’s surface reflects sunlight, so it has an albedo.
-The value 0.125 corresponds to that of other rocky planets as well as the ocean surface.
+But the Earth’s surface reflects sunlight, so it has an albedo[25] .
+The albedo value of 0.125 corresponds to that of other rocky planets as well as the ocean surface.
 Surprisingly, in this case the surface temperature is -2°C (and not -18°C as is often claimed!).
-This is because, since we assume no water vapor, we also have no cloud albedo.
-If we now increase the CO2 concentration to the pre-industrial level of 280 ppm, the infrared radiation is reduced by 27 W/m2 .
+This is because there is no cloud albedo without water vapor.
+If the CO2 concentration is now increased to the pre-industrial level of 280 ppm, the infrared radiation is reduced by 27 W/m2 .
 This large radiative forcing is offset by a temperature increase of 7°C.

 We can see that there is a considerable greenhouse effect between the situation without any greenhouse gases and the pre-industrial state, with a warming of 7°C.

 The third line takes this pre-industrial state, i.e. Earth’s albedo, 280 ppm CO2 , no clouds and no water vapor, as the starting point for the next scenario.
-If the CO2 concentration is doubled, we get a radiative forcing of -3.2 W/m2 , i.e. slightly less than in the first “pure CO2 scenario”.
+If the CO2 concentration is doubled, the radiative forcing is -3.2 W/m2 , i.e. slightly less than in the first “pure CO2 scenario”.
 As a result, the warming of 0.7°C to achieve radiative equilibrium is also slightly lower here.

-After these preparations, we have the pre-industrial standard atmosphere with albedo, clouds and water vapor in the 4th row.
-Now we use the real, measured albedo of 0.3 and the ground temperature of 15°C associated with the standard atmosphere.
-There are now several ways to adjust cloud cover and water vapor in order to achieve the infrared radiation of 340 W/m2 * (1-a) = 240 W/m2 corresponding to the albedo a=0.3.
+After these preparations, the pre-industrial standard atmosphere with albedo, clouds, water vapor and the real measured albedo of 0.3 is represented in the 4th row, with the ground temperature of 15°C corresponding to the standard atmosphere.
+There are now several ways to adjust cloud cover and water vapor in order to achieve the infrared radiation of 340 W/m 2.
+(1-a) = 240 W/m2 corresponding to the albedo a=0.3.
 The exact choice of these parameters is not important for the result as long as the radiation is 240 W/m2 .

-In this scenario, doubling the CO2 concentration to 560 ppm results in a radiative forcing of -2 W/m2 and a compensating temperature increase, i.e. a sensitivity of 0.5°C
+In this scenario, doubling the CO2 concentration to 560 ppm causes a radiative forcing of -2 W/m2 and a compensating temperature increase, i.e. sensitivity of 0.5°C

-In addition to the scenario of a doubling of the CO2 concentration, it is of course also interesting to see where we stand today with regard to the greenhouse effect.
+In addition to the scenario of a doubling of the CO2 concentration, it is of course also interesting to see what the greenhouse effect has achieved to date.
 The current CO2 concentration of 420 ppm is just in the middle between the pre-industrial 280 ppm and double that value.

-In the 5th row of the table, we find the radiative forcing of -1.1 W/m2 and the temperature increase of 0.3°C required to compensate for the increase from 280 ppm to 420 ppm.
-Based on this result, it can therefore be said that since the beginning of industrialization, the previous increase in CO2 concentration was responsible for a global temperature increase of 0.3°C.
+In the 5th row of the table, the increase from 280 ppm to 420 ppm causes the radiative forcing of -1.1 W/m2 and the temperature increase of 0.3°C required for compensation.
+From this result it follows that since the beginning of industrialization, the previous increase in CO2 concentration was responsible for a global temperature increase of 0.3°C.

 There are several possibilities: